jonam2102/RealityAuthenticator/Authenticator/README.md

-# Authenticator - Local Logging Demo
+# Authenticator - This is a tool that allows you to validate forensic aspects of real word posts and status using Gemini AI

 This workspace is a self-contained demo of a small forensic verification UI and a tiny Node/Express backend that supports:

 Quick start (requires Node.js):